karttur/arduino/_posts/2020/2020-05-23-module-C12880MA-spectrometer.markdown

 ### Introduction

 Hamamatsu's [C12880MA ultra-compact spectrometer](https://www.hamamatsu.com/jp/en/product/type/C12880MA/index.html) is at time of writing this (May 2020) perhaps the best option for a miniaturised spectrometer to put with a micro-controller.
+It has 288 pixels, and 256 channels with 15 nm of resolution.
+The internal CMOS image sensor and optics are hermetically sealed to increase humidity resistance.

 ### Versions